John Prine's wife urges Tennessee to expand absentee voting

 Prine had survived throat and lung cancer, continuing to record and perform despite those illnesses.

 “From March 26 until April 7, I waited at home for daily updates from the hospital as John lay alone, without me or our boys by his bedside as the virus ravaged his body,” Whelan Prine said.
-“I was given the opportunity to sit with him in the final hours of his life.
-He was unrecognizable from the man I had left at the doors of the Vanderbilt ER only 12 days earlier.”
+“I was given the opportunity to sit with him in the final hours of his life."

+She said the virus had left her husband “unrecognizable" from the man she had left at the hospital emergency room 12 days earlier.

 “I do not wish this pain and trauma on any other American family, especially not my fellow Tennesseans,” she added.